Ayush15rai/OOPs-Assignment/README.md

-Kindly, hop into "OOPs-Assignment/src/main/scala" folder to find the solution for the assigned tasks ("OOPS1" & "OOPS2")
+Kindly, hop into "OOPs-Assignment/src/main/scala" folder to find the solution for the assigned tasks ("OOPS 1" & "OOPS 2")